JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 2. To use the JavaScript package from inside the React application, it's necessary to tell the Kotlin compiler what to expect.
    For this, provide it with [external declarations](https://kotlinlang.org/docs/js-interop.html).

-   Create a file called `ReactYouTube.kt` and add the following content:
+   Create a new `ReactYouTube.kt` file and add the following content:

    ```kotlin
    @file:JsModule("react-youtube-lite")